Bastille (fortification)

 A bastille is a form of urban fortification.
 A bastille is a fortification located at the principal entrance to a town or city; as such it is a similar type of fortification to a barbican, and the distinction between the two is frequently unclear.
-While today found in a variety of cities, such as Grenoble and Lübeck, the word bastille is associated above all with the famous bastille in Paris, the Saint Anthony Bastille, which played a prominent part in the history of France under its monarchy.
+While today found in a variety of cities, such as Grenoble and Lübeck, the word bastille is associated above all with the famous bastille in Paris, the Bastille Saint-Antoine (Saint Anthony Bastille), which played a prominent part in the history of France under its monarchy.
 Bastilles were often forts, but could be more similar to gatehouses in smaller settlements.

 Like the word bastide, the word bastille derives from the word bastida in the southern French Occitan language, which can mean a fortification or fortified settlement.